Erroristotle/Erroristotle.github.io/_pages/about.md

 - M.Sc. in Computer Science, University of North Carolina at Charlotte
 - B.Sc. in Electrical Engineering, Iran University of Science and Technology

+Mentorship and Support 💪
+I dedicate 2 hours each week to mentoring and supporting students pursuing a PhD at universities.
+Whether it's guidance on research, career development, or navigating life as a graduate student, I'm here to help.
+I especially encourage individuals from underrepresented backgrounds to connect with me via email or any platform—your journey matters, and I’m here to support it.